ppy/osu-wiki/news/2021/2021-03-03-new-featured-artist-tanchiky.md

 As you'll hear from the **27** tracks available for mapping, his style doesn't stay in one place for long — some songs are purely instrumental, others feature guest vocalists, and some even pull from classic oriental roots.

 If you're not convinced yet, a face-off between a couple of osu!'s top tier players may bring you all the mapping inspiration you need.
-Watch [MightyDoc](https://osu.ppy.sh/users/9067591) and [SWAGGYSWAGSTER](https://osu.ppy.sh/users/7813296) go head to head on [*Tanchiky - Bridge*](https://osu.ppy.sh/beatmapsets/1378720) mapped by [NyarkoO](https://osu.ppy.sh/users/6622567), or check out the other maps below:
+Watch ::MightyDoc::{ user-id=9067591 } and [SWAGGYSWAGSTER](https://osu.ppy.sh/users/7813296) go head to head on [*Tanchiky - Bridge*](https://osu.ppy.sh/beatmapsets/1378720) mapped by ::NyarkoO::{ user-id=6622567 }, or check out the other maps below:

 <div align="center">
     <video width="95%" controls>